Kyuchumimo/Pygame-80/README.md

 Some of the highlights of using this library are:
 * TIC-80 friendly
 * Highly customizable (any screen resolution, different screen modes, any number of audio channels, custom FPS)
-* Python as programming language
+* Python as the main programming language
 * Practically no memory restrictions regarding the number of assets that can be used (code size, tilesets, spritesheets, music, sfx, color palette)
 * Expandable with the use of modules and libraries
 * Support of multiple audio and image formats